ptrxwsmitt/pixelmed-dicom-toolkit/README.md

 ## Work Done

-- Moved all bash and shell scripts into 'scripts' folder
+- Moved all bash and shell scripts into folder 'scripts'
-- Moved all java code into standard java folder structure (src/main/java)
+- Moved all java code into standard java folder structure 'src/main/java'
-- Moved tests into standard java folder structure (src/test/java)
+- Moved tests into standard java folder structure 'src/test/java'
-- Moved Webstart to src/main/webstart
+- Moved Webstart to 'src/main/webstart'
-- Removed Duplicate classes
+- Removed Duplicate classes (might use git version branches instead, later)
 - Added most dependecies or possible replacements into [pom.xml](pom.xml)
+- Replaced depreacted JSON dependency with json.org
+- Replaced depreacted CSV Library with openCSV

 ## Roadmap

-- Identify dependencies and manage them using maven
+- Still some work to do to fully replace the old JSON Library
 - Compile using maven
+- Run Test using maven
 - Implement build pipeline
 - Use standard java resources structure for files like properties and CSV files
 - Identify and create maven modules for separate components